Skip to main content

 Reaching Out for Help is a Sign of Strength

 We all need people who can help support us through life's many challenges.
-Reaching out to your peers for help is a sign of strength that can help build resilience and create long-lasting friendships.
-Call the Psychological Health Resource Center at 866-966-1020.
-You can confidentially speak with a trained health resource consultant or use their live chat 24/7.
+Reaching out to your peers is a great way to build a strong and resilient support system while fostering long-lasting friendships.
+The Psychological Health Resource Center can help you begin the process of connecting.
+You can contact this supportive service at 866-966-1020 to confidentially speak with a trained health resource consultant or you can use their 24/7 live chat.

 Sources: